parmod25feb/sample-python-programs/README.md

 12. Python program to convert a List of Characters into String
 13. Python program to check first and last item of the list are equal or not
 14. Python program to reverse a list/array in chunks
+15. Python program to see the functionality of Zip function